alishelton/apic-writeup/index.md

 ![alt text](imgs/fsm.png)

 Since we implement a 3D grid, we solve equation 2.5 at every grid position.
 Next, FSM follows the logic that signed distance information comes from the closest cells, and there are therefore 8 directions in 3 dimensions we can receive this information from.
-We then sweep over each of these 8 directions (x+-1, y+-1,z+-1).

 ### Extend Velocity Field

 Next step we extend the velocity field.
-On our MAC grid, any cell that is marked as fluid will have correspondent velocity fields that are dictated by the particle velocities we retreieved from the particle to grid update.
-Solid cells, taking our simple view, should have 0 velocity.
-Air cells are unique however in that if we would like trace particle motion from beyond the fluid surface, they would need a correspondent velocity field.
-However, since no particles were interpolated to these cells, what velocity should they have?

-To solve this, we extrapolate air cell velocities by assigning their values to the velocity field values at the closest fluid-marked cell.
-How do we know which cell is closest?
-By using the signed distance function we just calculated using FSM!
+On our MAC grid, any cell that is marked as fluid will have correspondent velocity fields dictated by the particle velocities we retreieved from the particle to grid update.
+Solid cells should have 0 velocity.
+We extrapolate air cell velocities by assigning their values to the velocity field values at the closest fluid-marked cell determined by our signed distance function.

 Since we are on a discrete grid, we interpolate among the closest fluid cells in each direction (x, y, z) by calculating the barycentric values of each velocity field for those cells, and update the corresponding velocity fields on the air cell.

 ### Apply Boundary Conditions

-For our implementation, we assumed a simple cube surrounding the fluid, and so we set the edges (first and last indices) of the grid as solid cells, and set their velocity fields in each direction to 0.
+We assumed a simple cube surrounding the fluid, and so we set the edges (first and last indices) of the grid as solid cells, and set their velocity fields in each direction to 0.

 ### Making the Fluid Incompressible